 Questions about training and professional development

-- Do you generally promote from within?
+- Do you generally promote from within or hire outside expertise?
 This question can help you understand the company culture and whether they promote junior employees or look outside the company.

 - What is the last person who had this job doing now?
-If the last person who had the job has been promoted or fired, you probably want to know.
+If the previous person who had the job has been promoted or fired, you probably want to know.

 - What are the prospects for growth and advancement?
 A great question to ask if you want to understand how you could grow and advance in your career based on taking the job.

 - What career paths are available at the company?
-Some companies have structured career paths while other companies are less structured.
-Neither is inherently better than the other but it's a good thing to understand before you accept the job.
+Some companies have structured career paths, while other companies are less structured.
+Neither is inherently better than the other, but it's good to understand before accepting the job.

 Questions about performance

 Understanding what success looks like is one of the easiest ways to succeed in a role.
-Don't put yourself in a vulnerable position because you thought the role was measured against the wrong thing.
+Don't put yourself in a vulnerable position because you thought the company measured your success against something else.
 Ask questions like:

-- What metrics or goals will my performance be evaluated against?
-This question can help you get a gauge on how sophisticated the company is with their internal reporting.
+- What metrics or goals will you use to evaluate my performance?
+This question can help gauge how sophisticated the company is with its internal reporting.

 - Which part of the position has the steepest learning curve?
-What can I do in order to get up to speed quickly?
-This is a great way to standout as a potential candidate as it shows that you're already thinking about how you can contribute.
+What can I do to get up to speed quickly?
+A great way to stand out as a potential candidate is to show you're already thinking about how you can contribute.

 - What were my best answers in this interview?
-This is a useful question to ask even if you don't think you'll get the job as it can help shape your answers in future interviews.
+You can use the answer to this question to shape your future discussions even if you don't get the job.

 Questions to ask about the interviewer